XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 **Research Project: Tummy Time Toy**											 	                                                                   (July 2022 to April 2023)

-Designed a computer vision-based infant motor learning assistant toy(patent pending) called Tummy Time Toy to study if babies can learn to control their bodies on their tummy.
-If so, the toy could help infants develop muscle control and tolerance of tummy time.
-The toy consists of two parts: front-end and back-end.
-The front end allows users to control the toy.
-The back end implements CV, control logic, and other APIs.
+Designed a computer vision-based infant motor learning assistant toy, aptly named the "Tummy Time Toy" (patent pending).
+This toy, similar to a play gym, rewards infants with lights and music when they lift their heads past a certain threshold, encouraging the development of prone motor skills.
+Its primary goal is to study if babies can learn to control their bodies when on their tummy, potentially assisting in muscle control and increasing tummy time tolerance.
+From a technical perspective, the toy is divided into two components: the front-end, which offers user interaction, and the back-end, responsible for computer vision, control logic, and various APIs.

 As the toy is under the patent review process, although I'm happy to share this exciting invention, I could not disclose many details.